Best Winter Activities in Lucerne

 After my recent visit, I can actually recommend visiting Lucerne in the winter months, too.
 So, if you are eyeing winter as your season to visit, here are my tips for that time of year.

 I haven’t visited Lucerne´s Christmas markets, but I heard about how beautiful they were, so for this reason alone, December in Lucerne would be a good choice.

-If you are interested in visiting the Light Festival (LILU), then mid-January in Lucerne is the perfect time.
-It was when I visited the city and it was perfect because January really is off-season.
+If you are interested in visiting the Light Festival (LILU), then mid-January in Lucerne is a perfect time.
+It was when I visited the city, and it was perfect because January really is off-season.

-Hardly anyone is around (unlike the summer months when Lucerne is crowded), accommodation prices are significantly lower than in the summer months, and the Light Festival is another beautiful attraction worth a visit (more on that later).
+Hardly anyone is around (unlike the summer months when Lucerne is crowded), accommodation prices are significantly lower than in the summer months.
+The Light Festival is another beautiful attraction worth a visit (more on that later).

 Disclaimer: I was invited to discover Lucerne in the winter by Lucerne Tourism and My Switzerland, but as always views and opinions are my own.
 Also some links might include affiliate links – which means if you make a qualified purchase (or book a tour/hotel) I might earn a small commission.
 There are no extra costs for for.
 More about it here.

 Where to Stay in Lucerne in the Winter

 Lucerne is quite pricey, especially in the town center, but it is worth a visit.